Complex Regional Pain Syndrome (CRPS)

 Complex regional pain syndrome (CRPS), previously called reflex sympathetic dystrophy (RSD), is a condition that generally affects the arms and legs.
 Complex regional pain syndrome pain symptoms can cause significant aching and burning pain in the arms or legs and may cause the limb to swell or feel hot or cold.
 In addition, CRPS symptoms may cause the skin on the arm or leg to change texture and color or become thin and shiny.
 CRPS symptoms/RSD symptoms may also include noticeable hair pattern changes (rapid hair growth or loss of hair), as well as increased sweating in the area of the pain.

-The symptoms in complex regional pain syndrome can vary in their severity and duration.
+CRPS symptoms can vary in their severity and duration.
 Complex regional pain syndrome (CRPS) symptoms can become continuous and intense over a period of time.
 If CRPS symptoms develop after an injury, the pain symptoms seem more intense or out of proportion to the severity of injury.
 Pain symptoms can also spread from the original site of injury to encompass the entire arm or leg.
 Complex regional pain syndrome pain symptoms can also be seen to affect the opposite extremity, as well.
 Emotional stress can cause the pain to worsen.
-You should seek CRPS/RSD pain management from a specialist if you have the following typical symptoms of CRPS:
+You should seek CRPS pain management/RSD pain management from a complex regional pain syndrome specialist if you have the following typical symptoms of CRPS:

 - Pain described as “burning” or “throbbing” that can be continuous.